-Delivery confirmation, is good for many situations, such as when you are shipping high value goods, when you want to know when your packages are delivered, or when you want your customers to know when they should expect their shipments.
+Delivery confirmation/USPS tracking is good for many situations, such as when you are shipping high value goods, want to know when your packages are delivered, or want your customers to know when they should expect their shipments.

 Delivery confirmation/USPS tracking is also helpful when reporting a lost shipment.
 If a First-Class Mail or Priority Mail shipment has not arrived within five (5) Postal business days from its date of mailing, you can report the loss via phone or web: